Irina Nevzlin: Civil service and philanthropic career

 In 2008, while serving as president of the NADAV Foundation, she began supporting the revival of The Museum of the Jewish People at Beit Hatfutsot.
 Soon thereafter, Nevzlin was appointed as a member of the board of directors and subsequently, the Deputy chair of the board of Directors, serving under Chair Yaakov Peri.
 In August 2012, she was appointed chair of the museum's board of directors.
 In this role, Nevzlin is currently leading the transformation of Beit Hatfutsot into the Museum of the Jewish People – an extensive renewal project that will recreate the museum into the sole institution worldwide that tells the entire story of the Jewish people.

 From 2009 to 2015, she was a member of the Executive Council of the organization JFN Israel (Jewish Funders Network), and from 2011 to 2013, she served as the Vice Chairman of the Governing Board of JFN Worldwide, an organization encouraging quality philanthropy within the Jewish world through a platform of exchange, deeds, and learning.
-During her term as Vice Chairman of JFN Worldwide, Nevzlin participated in the Prime Minister's Office "Roundtable Discussion," which aimed to foster dialogue between organizations within the non-profit sector as well as businesspeople and philanthropists.
+During her term as Vice Chairman of JFN Worldwide, Nevzlin participated in the Prime Minister's Office "Roundtable Discussion," which aimed to foster dialogue between organizations within the non-profit sector as well as business people and philanthropists.

 Nevzlin oversaw the reorganization and rebranding of the Diaspora Museum, now the Museum of the Jewish People.
 Together with her team, she raised approximately $100 million for the construction of a new museum.

 She serves as a trustee in organizations endowed by Mikhail Khodorkovsky, the former CEO of Yukos Oil.

 In 2019 she established IMPROVATE, a platform that brings together governments and technology companies that represent the current world leadership, enabling them to build a shared language and work in cooperation to find practical solutions that will improve the quality of life for many.

-Literary career
+Non-fiction author

-In 2019 Nevzlin published her first book "The Impact of Identity: The Power of Knowing Who You Are".
+In 2019 Nevzlin published her so-far only book "The Impact of Identity: The Power of Knowing Who You Are".

-In April 2020 the book won the silver medal in the Nautilus Book Award for 2019.The book was also ranked among Amazon #1 Best Sellers in Globalization, in Public Policy Immigration, in Social Psychology and Interactions, in Cultural Anthropology, and in Modern Philosophy.
+In April 2020, the book won a silver Nautilus Book Awardfor 2019 in the Inner Prosperity & Right Livelihood category.
+The book was also ranked among Amazon #1 Best Sellers in Globalization, in Public Policy Immigration, in Social Psychology and Interactions, in Cultural Anthropology, and in Modern Philosophy.
 The book has received rave reviews from many individuals, including Tony Blair and Garry Kasparov.

-Awards and recognition
+Recognition

 In 2017, she was chosen by The Jerusalem Post as one of the 50 most influential Jews in the world.